What is CPD?

 CPD requirements are present in most professions.
 Most companies and organisations now prioritise them because they ensure a constantly developing workforce.

-This means there are millions of professionals across the UK who are required to undertake Continuing professional development training every year.
+This means there are millions of professionals across the UK who are required to undertake CPD training every year.

 Structured CPD gives employees a clear path to success within their current role and progression to future ones.
-Employees in regulated industries (e.g. healthcare, accountancy, legal work) can lose their license to operate if they don’t maintain their CPD.
+Employees in regulated industries (e.g. finance, law, medicine and construction) can lose their license to practice if they do not maintain their CPD.